mrsonne/hubit/examples/tanks/README.md

       path: prod_sites[IDX_SITE].prod_lines[IDX_LINE].tanks[IDX_TANK-1].Q_yield
 ```

-There are two important details to pay attention to in this component.
+There are two important details to pay attention to.
 First, the `context` node limits the scope of the component to tanks after the first.
-Second, it consumes the yield rate `Q_yield` from the previous tank since the index identifier `IDX_TANK` has been offset by 1 in `[IDX_TANK-1]`.
-For the offset to work it is important to exclude the first tank from the context as explained above.
+Second, the component consumes the yield rate `Q_yield` from the previous tank since the index identifier `IDX_TANK` has been offset by 1 in `[IDX_TANK-1]`.
+To avoid going out of bounds it is important to exclude the first tank from the context as explained above.
 Notice that the entrypoint functions for the two components is the same as in `model_1.yml` even though the way it is configured to be used is different.